-- 5.10.a.
-Runners must stay reasonably within the base line. - 5.10.b.
+- a.
+Runners must stay reasonably within the base line. - b.
 Fielders must stay out of the base line.
-Fielders trying to make an out on a base may have their foot on base, but must lean out of the baseline unless making a play on the ball. - 5.10.c.
-Runners hindered by any fielder in the way of the base line will be considered safe to which the base they were running toward. - 5.10.d.
+Fielders trying to make an out on a base may have their foot on base, but must lean out of the baseline unless making a play on the ball. - c.
+Runners hindered by any fielder in the way of the base line may invoke the interference rule and may be considered safe to which the base they were running toward depending on the situation. - d.
 Runners cannot steal bases or lead off base at any time.
 Runners may advance only after the ball is kicked.
-Any runner off of his/her base prior to the kick will be called out. - 5.10.e.
+Any runner off of his/her base prior to the kick will be called out. - e.
 Running past another runner is not allowed.
-Any runner that gets passed by another runner is out. - 5.10.f.
-Simultaneous sharing of bases does not provide safety for a runner.
-If two runners simultaneously share a base, either runner can be tagged out while they are sharing the base. - 5.10.g.
-No Ghostmen are allowed - 5.10.h.
+Any runner that gets passed by another runner is out. - f.
+Simultaneous sharing of bases does not provide safety for both runners.
+If two runners simultaneously share a base, either runner can be tagged out while they are sharing the base. - g.
+No Ghostmen runners are allowed - h.
 Pinch Runners Pinch runners are only allowed if the kicker/runner reaches their base safely, but is injured during the play and cannot run.
 If a pinch runner is used, the pinch runner must be of the same sex and must be the most recent previous person in the Kicking Roster that had been called out.
 Additionally, the person that the pinch runner is replacing will be removed from the game (i.e.... removed from the Kicking Roster and can no longer play in the field).